 During a hybrid solar eclipse, the Earth's curvature brings some sections of the eclipse path into the Moon's umbra, the darkest part of its shadow that creates total solar eclipses, while other areas remain outside the umbra's reach, causing an annular eclipse.

-3 Shadows, 3 Eclipse Types
+Three Shadows, Three Eclipse Types

 A solar eclipse occurs when the Moon's shadow falls on Earth.
-The shadow consists of 3 areas: an umbra, a penumbra, and an antumbra.
+The shadow consists of three areas: an umbra, a penumbra, and an antumbra.
 The type of eclipse we see depends on the part of the Moon's shadow we are in:

 - The Moon's umbra, the shadow's dark central portion, causes total solar eclipses, where the Moon appears a little larger than the Sun and covers it completely.

 - The penumbra, the lighter outer part of the shadow, creates partial solar eclipses.
 Here, the Moon obscures only a part of the Sun's disk.

 - The antumbra, a half-shadow that begins where the umbra ends, results in annular solar eclipses.
 During this type of eclipse, the Moon looks a little smaller than the Sun, so the edge of the Sun's disk remains visible around the Moon.

 Hybrid solar eclipses involve all three areas of the Moon's shadow and combine all three types of solar eclipses.